 Tips for Navigating Your Taxes

 - A financial advisor can help you develop a tax strategy for all of your financial needs.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you don’t know whether you’re better off with the standard deduction versus itemized, you might want to read up on it and do some math.
 Educating yourself before the tax return deadline could save you a significant amount of money.